 Microsoft's own Android launcher has steadily established itself as one of the very best Android launchers available on the Play Store.
 Extremely customizable and feature-rich almost to the point of being overflowing with options.
 The usual customizable stuff like homescreen layout and theme customization are naturally present.
 A very lightweight Android launcher.

 Yet, the two biggest selling points of the Microsoft Launcher are the Cortana integration and the continuity feature.
 Microsoft's AI can be summoned at the tap of a button and will allow you to communicate with your phone just like you'd do with the Google Assistant

 If you sign in with the same Microsoft account that you use on your desktop computer, you will also be able to customize your queries and ask Cortana personal searches.
 Signing in with your Microsoft account also allows you to continue where you left off on your desktop computer.
 Continuity at its best.

-Chris Lacy's Action Launcher brings all the aesthetic goodies of Android P to just about any Android device.
-In the meantime, all the features of the regular Pixel launcher have also been added as optional settings.
-You also get the At A Glance widget, app shortcuts, and adaptive icon pack suppot, though some of these will cost you a one-time in-app purchase.
+Chris Lacy's Action Launcher brings all the aesthetic goodies of the latest Android release on any device.
+In the meantime, all the features of the regular Pixel Launcher have also been added as optional settings.
+You also get the At A Glance widget, app shortcuts, and adaptive icon pack support, though some of these will cost you a one-time in-app purchase.